jessejacob19/d3_basics/README.md

   - selection.text() //.html for inner html
     selection.classed() takes a space seperates list and checks whether they should be added or removed

+* Passing callback functions into d3 selection methods
+  - can pass callbacks instead of primitive values
+  - good for selection of multiple elements
+  - d3 callbacks second argument is the index of the current element in selection

-* set attributes, inner text and properties with
+- set attributes, inner text and properties with

-* get attributes and property values with
+- get attributes and property values with

-* Chain d3 methods together to make more complex changes to the dom
+- Chain d3 methods together to make more complex changes to the dom

-* Passing callback functions int d3 selection methods

-* Add Event listeners
+- Add Event listeners

-  - On() method
+  - On() method -- selection.on(eventType, callback)
+  - cant add listens of the same type to the same element twice

+  - d3.event is a property that contains all the event information when referenced inside an event handler

-* Use d3.event to access the event object inside the event listener
+- Use d3.event to access the event object inside the event listener

-* Add and remove Dom elements with D3
+- Add and remove Dom elements with D3

+######## the guy teaching the video was sooooo boring to listen to so ima check out another tutorial